tillbiskup/cwepr/docs/index.rst

             - second-dataset.pdf

 Interested in more real-live examples?
-Check out the :doc:`use cases section <usecases>`.
+Check out the :doc:`use cases section <usecases>` and the growing :doc:`list of examples <examples/index>` providing complete recipes for different needs.